Greenstand/Greenstand-Overview/README.md

 We are here to make the world a cooler, richer and greener place.

 **Basic Overview:** The [treetracker-android](https://github.com/Greenstand/treetracker-android) app is a tool to allow planters to verify tree planting and tree survival with geo-tagged, time-stamped images.
 The tree images are to be analyzed using the [treetracker-admin](https://github.com/Greenstand/treetracker-admin) and then displayed and shared via tokens/links on the [treetracker-web-map](https://github.com/Greenstand/treetracker-web-map).
-This map is embedded on other organizations websites.
+This map is embedded on other organizations' websites.

-## Development needs as of 10/08/2018
+## Development needs as of 02/29/2020

 Here are immediate and long-term needs.
-Here are a few, if you don’t see a project that fits, come check in on [Slack link](https://join.slack.com/t/greenstand/shared_invite/enQtMjcyMzgyMjk4NzU3LWZmNjM3YzY5N2Q0MzQ5YTM4OGZkMWJhM2U4MTkyYjI2NjhkN2YxNTRiMDIwNWQ5ZTVlNDczYzBjZmMxYzM2ZjU) and let’s figure out how to leverage your skills, don’t be shy there are lots to a do and great community to plug into!
+Here are a few, if you don’t see a project that fits, come check in on [Slack link](https://join.slack.com/t/greenstand/shared_invite/enQtMjcyMzgyMjk4NzU3LWE3N2UwYjYyNWJiNzNlMzgzYjUyZDEwODVhNDVhYTZhNmJlZDc2NTM2MTkyODcxM2U3OWJlZWMxN2FhNWJkNWU) and let’s figure out how to leverage your skills.
+Don't be shy.
+There are lots to a do and a great community to plug into!
+** See Complete list of [Issues/Tickets](https://github.com/Greenstand/Development-Overview/blob/master/Issues-lndex.md) below**

 - HTML/JS - Both our web map and our admin panel need HTML and Javascript support on the frontend (React.js, google maps, query).
 And API work on backend (node.js).